alvir/dump_hook/README.md

 * `password` - password to connect, works just for MySql
 * `database_type` - `postgres`/`mysql`, by default it's `postgres`

 It looks like `database` is a single required parameter.
-Others may be default for you DB connection.
+Others may be default for your DB connection.
 In relation to `password` for `postgres` you need to use the url way in `database` parameter in order to set `password`.
 You may use the gem `database_url` to get this url.